google/gapid/gapis/stringtable/README.md

 String tables provide a solution for displaying localized messages in the client(s) with the ability to include graphics API specific details.
-Given that the clients are designed to be as dumb-terminal like as possible, and have no graphics API knowledge, these string tables are provided by the server to the clients via RPCs.
+Given that the clients are designed to be API-agnostic, these string tables are provided by the server to the clients via RPCs to form detailed messages.

 String tables also provide support for rich-text formatting.